 See the row of cams and timing pinions on the left of the bench?
 Given that this appears to be a new machine, it looks like this is selective assembly.
 This was the job of a ‘fitter’.
-Nowadays that’s a pejorative term but it used to mean a skilled man who could select the best match of components in the days when manufactured goods were never identical, all well and good but it is the reason you get good and bad bikes and anything built up from bits is likely to be trouble – well unless a proper fitter built it I suppose…
+Nowadays that’s a pejorative term but it used to mean a skilled man who could select the best match of components in the days when manufactured goods were never identical, all well and good but it is the reason you get good and bad bikes and anything built up from bits is likely to be trouble – well unless a proper fitter puts it together I suppose…

 Scooters are an ideal vehicle for the West Kent – and fair play at the other end of the scale to Rob Francis for steering his CBX Honda all the way round.
 This was a tidy looking thing, I suppose it’s to be expected that Italian bikes look best in the bright sunlight

 Well not all, obviously, this is Tim’s Lambretta.
 When I first knew Tim he was doing sidecar grasstrack on scooters, which seemed an unnecessarily eccentric way to break bones… Scooters fetch a lot of money these days, which makes Tim’s bike very refreshing

 I liked this rough’n’ready AJS outfit, disguised with a BSA tank too…

 And talking of sidecars, this was a nice detail trademark on a Triumph outfit